oscar-system/GAP_pkg/GAP_pkg_linearalgebraforcap/README.md

 # GAP_pkg_linearalgebraforcap

-This is generated wrapper package for the GAP package LinearAlgebraForCAP 2022.11-07.
+This is a generated Julia wrapper package for the GAP package LinearAlgebraForCAP 2022.12-04.

 ## Issues